Azure/acr/docs/custom-domain/README.md

      - Create a user assigned managed identity following the instructions [here](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal).
      - Do _one_ of the following:
        - To enable _only_ user assigned managed identity:
-         - `az acr identity assign -n avtakkarweu --identities "<arm-resource-id-of-user-assigned-identity>"`
+         - `az acr identity assign -n myregistry --identities "<arm-resource-id-of-user-assigned-identity>"`
        - To enable _both_ user and system assigned managed identities:
-         - `az acr identity assign -n avtakkarweu --identities "<arm-resource-id-of-user-assigned-identity>" [system]`
+         - `az acr identity assign -n myregistry --identities "<arm-resource-id-of-user-assigned-identity>" [system]`

 ## Prepare your Azure Key Vault
 For each domain, its TLS private key and public certificate pair must be added to an Azure Key Vault that is accessible by your registry as a single PEM formatted file.
 We recommend creating a new key vault containing only your TLS certificates and granting the registry's identity access to `get` secret.